Interviews and assessment centres

 Presentation:

-• Think about your delivery: Less experienced presenters tend to speed up as they talk, so be aware of this and pause if necessary to get back on track.
-Vary your tone of your voice; minimise your movements; engage with everyone present by looking at each person from time to time.
+Think about your delivery.
+Less experienced presenters tend to speed up as they talk, so be aware of this and pause if necessary to get back on track.
+Vary the tone of your voice, minimise your movements and engage with everyone present by looking at each person from time to time.

-• Get plenty of practice: Practise out loud, so that you are comfortable speaking from memory with brief prompts on screen or on index cards.
+Get plenty of practice ahead of your presentation.
+Practice out loud, so that you are comfortable speaking from memory with brief prompts on screen or on index cards.
 Get used to the timing and speaking at a measured pace.
-A final dress rehearsal the day before will help your confidence.

 Assessment centre tips